linux-surface/linux-surface/README.md

 * Dedicated GPU (if you have a performance base on a Surface Book, otherwise onboard works fine)
 * Cameras (not fully supported yet)

+### Download Pre-built Kernel, Headers and IPTS_firmware

+Downloads for ubuntu based distros (other distros will need to compile from source in the kernel folder):

+https://goo.gl/QSZCwq

+You will need to download :
+ - ipts_firmware.zip
+ - linux_image-*
+ - linux_header-*

 ### Instructions

 1. Copy the files under root to where they belong:
-  * $ sudo cp root/* /
+  * $ sudo cp -R root/* /
 2. Extract ipts_firmware.zip to /lib/firmware/intel/ipts/
   * $ sudo mkdir -p /lib/firmware/intel/ipts
+  * $ unzip ipts_firmware.zip
-  * $ sudo unzip ipts_firmware.zip /lib/firmware/intel/ipts/
+  * $ sudo mv ipts_firmware/* /lib/firmware/intel/ipts/
 3. Install the custom kernel and headers:
   * $ sudo dpkg -i linux-image*dev linux-headers*deb

-### Download Pre-built Kernel and Headers

-Downloads for ubuntu based distros (other distros will need to compile from source in the kernel folder):

-https://goo.gl/QSZCwq
+4. Reboot on installed kernel.

 ### Donations Appreciated!